abdullahamin231/print-var-vscode-ext/README.md

 println("my_var = $my_var");
 ```

+## Todo

+- [ ] Add support for more languages.

 ## Support

-If you have any issues or feature requests, please feel free to open an issue on the [GitHub repository](link-to-repository).
+If you have any issues or feature requests, please feel free to open an issue on the [GitHub repository](https://github.com/abdullahamin231/print-var-vscode-ext).

 ## License

 This extension is licensed under the MIT License.

----

-Feel free to modify it based on your specific needs or any additional functionality your extension might have!